nsoontie/IntroPython/README.md

 6. Close the terminal window.
 7. Check the installation by opening a terminal window.
 Type `jupyter notebook` and press enter.
-Your web browser should open Jupyter notebook in a new tab.
+Your web browser should open Jupyter Notebook in a new tab.

 Set up instructions adapted from [Software